JBAhire/Cuda-ConvNet2/README.md

+# CUDA-COVNET
-# I've released an update to cuda-convnet, called cuda-convnet2.
+## I've released an update to cuda-convnet, called cuda-convnet2.
 The two main new features are faster training on Kepler-generation GPUs and support for multi-GPU training.

 This is a fast C++/CUDA implementation of convolutional (or more generally, feed-forward) neural networks.
 It can model arbitrary layer connectivity and network depth.
 Any directed acyclic graph of layers will do.
 Training is done using the back-propagation algorithm.